 Picture this: you are driving down the road, and a deer suddenly jumps out in front of you.
 In this situation, it can be difficult to avoid hitting it head-on.

-While hitting a deer is unfortunate, sometimes this type of car accident is inevitable.
-If you’ve recently hit a deer, you may be wondering whether your insurance policy will cover the costs associated with repairing or replacing your vehicle.
+While hitting a deer is unfortunate, this type of car accident is sometimes inevitable.
+If you’ve recently hit a deer, you may wonder whether your insurance policy will cover the costs associated with repairing or replacing your vehicle.
 Read on to find out.

 If you have opted for the optional comprehensive coverage on your insurance policy, you will be covered if you hit a deer.
-Comprehensive coverage will pay for a repair or replacement in the event that your vehicle has suffered from damage when it hit a deer.
+Comprehensive coverage will pay for a repair or replacement if your vehicle has suffered from damage when it hit a deer.

 Although liability coverage is required in Illinois, it does not typically pay for damages that arise when you hit a deer.
 It is intended to pay for coverage if you cause an accident, hurt someone, or damage someone else’s property.
 It does not pay for vandalism, theft, hitting a deer, or other damage to your vehicle that is not triggered by an accident.